lnxjedi/gopherbot/doc/Configuration.md

 BrainKey: ThisNeedsToBeAStringLongerThan32bytesForItToWork # optional
 ```

-**Gopherbot** uses the provided key as a temporary key to decrypt the 'real' key which is randomly generated.
+**Gopherbot** uses the provided key as a temporary key to decrypt the '*real*' key which is randomly generated and stored in a memory region protected by guard pages (github.com/awnumar/memguard).
 The most secure method of providing the key is with the built-in administrator command `initialize brain <key>`.

+*NOTE*: The author holds no security or encryption certifications or credentials, and this functionality is provided with no guarantees against sophisticated attacks.
+Any security sensitive use for protecting high-value assets should start with a thorough security audit of the code.
+(PRs welcome) That being said, if the brain is initialized interactively, it should be quite difficult for another process running as root or the robot's UID to obtain the key and decrypt memories.

 #### File Brain